The Family Educational Rights and Privacy Act of 1974 (FERPA) affords students certain rights with respect to their educational records. They are:

 - the most recent educational institution attended;

 - A student has the right to refuse the designation of all categories of personally identifiable information listed above (a. through k.) as Directory Information.
+Due to the public nature of item L, removal of the image or likeness of the student may not be feasible.
 If a student exercises this right, it will mean that no Directory Information pertaining to the student will be published or otherwise released to third parties without consent, a court order or a subpoena.

 Any student wishing to exercise this right must inform the Registrar's Office in writing by September 1st regarding the withholding of all categories of personally identifiable information with respect to that student.
 This will ensure that their name will not appear in the printed Central Michigan University Directory.
 Requests after this date will be processed and although it will not impact the printed directory it will remove the student’s information from the on-line directory.
 Once a student has requested the withholding of information, "Directory Information" will be withheld until they submit another request in writing to remove it.